Darío Suro: United States 1953-1996

 He participated in group shows at the Rose Fried Gallery, including the International Collage Exhibition in 1956, and the "International Avant Garde Perspectives" at the Newport Art Association in 1959.
 He finally had a solo exhibition at the Poindexter Gallery, in Manhattan, in 1962.
-In 196, Trujillo was assassinated and Juan Bosch, Suro's childhood friend, was elected President of the Dominican Republic in 1962, who named Suro the cultural attaché at the Embassy of the Dominican Republic in Washington, D.C., as well as at the Organization of American States (OAS).
+After the assassination of Trujillo in 1961, Juan Bosch, Suro's childhood friend, was elected President of the Dominican Republic in 1962.
+Bosch named Suro the cultural attaché at the Embassy of the Dominican Republic in Washington, D.C., as well as at the Organization of American States (OAS).
 Suro remained in these posts for most of the rest of his life.

 Suro continued painting and exhibiting worldwide into his old age.
 He also continued writing, frequently contributing to Americas Magazine, several Dominican Republic publications, including Ahora and Listin Diario, as well as international ones, including Cuadernos Hispanoamericanos and Acento Cultural.
 He was promoted from cultural attaché to Counselor (1965) to Minister Counselor (1967) to Minister Plenipotentiary, Deputy Chief of Mission (1970) and finally Adjunct Ambassador, Alternate Representative (1980).

 In October 1996, he returned to the Dominican Republic with his wife.
 He was hoping to concentrate on his art, however, he died the following January.
 His funeral was attended by many friends, as well as Dominican dignitaries; three former Dominican presidents were present – Salvador Jorge Blanco, Donald Reid Cabral and Juan Bosch.
 Suro was the first artist to receive "El Premio Nacional de Artes Plasicas" of the Dominican Republic in 1993, which was presented to him by President Joaquín Balaguer.
 The "Orden de Duarte, Sanchez y Mella" medal was presented posthumously to his widow by President Leonel Fernández in 1999.